Decicus/DecAPI/readme.md

 Below is an overview over what routes are currently rate limited.
 If the route is not specified, it does not have a rate limit.

+Rate limits per route are separate from each other.
+If you've sent 45 requests to `/steam` routes, you will still have the ability to send another 100 requests to `/twitch` routes.

 - `/twitch/*` - All sub-routes under `/twitch`
     - Limit: 100 requests per 60 seconds.
+- `/steam/*` - All sub-routes under `/steam`
+    - Limit: 45 requests per 60 seconds.

 ## License